poolpOrg/poolp.org/content/posts/2023-07_01/index.md

 # What's next ?
-I won't be able to do much until late July as I have stuff coming, and am waiting for the pain anyways, but I'll keep you updated.
+I won't be able to do much until late July as I have stuff coming, and am waiting for the paint anyways, but I'll keep you updated.